stormqloud/kazoo-tgbbok/selling_services/resellers.md

 * If you want to make a sub account use the resellers carriers do something like this for their "no_match" callflow
   *  This must be done inside couchdb directly.
 No idea how to accomplish otherwise.
+  *  The account_id is that of the reseller above the account you are changing.
   *  reload..

 ```